ibm-cloud-docs/cloud-databases/howto-provisioning.md

 The `service-instance-create` command supports a `-p` flag, which allows [additional parameters](#list-of-additional-parameters) to be passed to the provisioning process.
 The parameters are in JSON format.
 Some parameters values are CRNs (Cloud Resource Name), which uniquely identifies a resource in the cloud.
 All parameter names and values are passed as strings.

-For example, if a database is being provisioned from a particular backup and the new database deployment needs each database member to have with 2 GB, then the command looks like:
+For example, if a database is being provisioned from a particular backup and the new database deployment needs 6 GB of memory, then the command looks like:

 ```
 ibmcloud resource service-instance-create example-rabbit messages-for-rabbitmq standard us-south \